Genesis-emu/Genesis/README.md

 ## Installation

-To get started, please follow the [Installation](https://wiki.provenance-emu.com/installation-and-usage/installing-provenance) instructions on the wiki.

-<sup>If you run into trouble, check the [Frequently Asked Questions](https://wiki.provenance-emu.com/faqs) and please read up on our [Issues Usage](https://github.com/Provenance-Emu/Provenance/wiki/Issues-Usage) first, before posting any new issues.</sup>
+To get started, please go to Releases and grab the latest IPA and install into a signing service of your choice for example [SideStore](https://sidestore.io)

 ### Why 'Genesis'?